TexasInstruments/ble_examples/docs/throughput_example.md

   - To enable DLE set the preprocessor define: DLE_ENABLED
   - The suggested controller payload data length can be defined by setting the define APP\_SUGGESTED\_PDU_SIZE
 3. Connect throughput\_example\_peripheral to throughput\_example\_central
+  - On the central project, use the left key
 4. Once the MTU update exchange is complete, the throughput test will start

 Result